arunnath011/ml_systems/lab_5/README.md

 Step-6

-in lab_5 dir, run the command 'k6 run load.js' (need to install k6 before doing this step)
+In lab_5 dir, run the command 'k6 run load.js' (need to install k6 before doing this step)

-things left to do
-1.) run k6 with different cache rate 0,0.5 and 1
+Step-7

-2.) upload all the findings into findings.md
+Record all the results from the load test and upload it into findings.md file
-3.) push the final submissions
-4.) take down lab4 from aks